beWanja/my-js-projects/rps-game/README.md

 # ✊✋✌️ Rock Paper Scissors – Web Game

-A quick and fun web-based **Rock Paper Scissors** game!
+A web-based **Rock Paper Scissors** game!
 Play against the computer and see how many times you can win.

 ---

-## 🎮 How to Play
+## How to Play

 Click one of the buttons: